mirego/absinthe_error_payload/README.md

 ## Ethelo

 Kronky is maintained and funded by [Ethelo](http://ethelo.com/).
 Ethelo focuses collective wisdom to find smart, practical and well-supported solutions to tough challenges.
-Learn about our corporate offings at http://ethelo.com/, and our social change efforts at http://ethelo.org/.
+Learn about our corporate offerings at http://ethelo.com/, and our social change efforts at http://ethelo.org/.

 ## Why Kronky?